by Philip Ferguson

 Not only did 56% of the respondents find themselves doing this, but 59% were getting emails and phone calls about work outside their contracted hours.
 Almost a third of workers stated that their bosses expected them to be effectively on-call 24 hours a day seven days a week, while 60% said work dominated their lives.
 Not surprisingly, 68% of the respondents said their pay didn’t match their work performance and 54% said they would be up for emigrating to get better pay and conditions.

 The latest statistics indicate that in New Zealand there has been a steady increase in the work week.
-So much so that 35.98% of men working full-time worked 50 or more hours (308,079), while 18.77% of women working full-time worked long hours (107,562).
+So much so that 35.98% of men working full-time paid employment worked 50 or more hours (308,079), while 18.77% of women working full-time worked long hours (107,562).
 Almost 16.5% of full-time male workers and almost 8.5% of full-time female workers actually work more than 60 hours a week.
 Over half of agricultural and fisheries workers and about 35% of plant and machine operators and assemblers work more than 50 hours a week and a majority of both these groups working more than 50 hours are actually doing more than 60 hours a week.

 By far the largest number of male workers plus the largest number of female workers work 40-49 hours week (see chart).
 Instead of life getting easier, it’s getting more filled up with work.
 Over a century after the achievement of the 40-hour week, most workers are working more than 40 hours, while many other workers are under-employed through being in part-time and insecure jobs on low wages or are unemployed and struggling to get by on the measly dole or some other benefit like the DPB.

 In the United States, the richest capitalist country of all, Michael Yates reports, “In 2008, half of working men 65 and older were working full-time, up from 38 percent in 1994.
 For women, the change was from 23 percent in 1994 to one-third in 2008” and that “Surveys of those between 45 and 59 years of age indicate that a very high share of both men and women expect to continue working after they reach 65.
 This share is more than double the fraction of those 65 and older who are now working; therefore, the trend toward rising employment among the elderly will almost certainly continue.”
 (See here.)
-In Spain, the retirement age has been raised to 67, and in Ireland the Labour-Fine Gael coalition is raising at 7-year intervals from 2014, so it will be 68 in 2028.
+In Spain, the retirement age has been raised to 67, and in Ireland the Labour-Fine Gael coalition is raising it at 7-year intervals from 2014, so it will be 68 in 2028.

 One of the cruel ironies is that Keynes was actually right about the technological capacity existing by now for us to have a 15-hour work week and all have enough income to live well.
 What he didn’t take into account, however, was that capital doesn’t just develop technology; it continually throws obstacles in the way of how that technology might be effectively used to better the lives of everyone on the planet.
 The development and spread of technology and its benefits is constrained by the fact that, under capitalism, human need is subordinated to private profit.